ShahriarAnto/Online_Music_Streaming_Site/README.md

-I have implemented this project by watching the video from the udemy course "Make a Spotify Clone from Scratch: Javascript, PHP and MySQL" by Reece Kenney.
+This is my 5th semester undergrade project.
+I have implemented this project with my team.
+Basically, It is a website.
+Where Listenser can hear music.
+Through this project we have used HTML,PHP,CSS and in the back end we have used MySQL.